kurtosis-tech/kurtosis/engine/docs/lib-documentation.md

 * `enclaveId`: ID of the enclave to destroy.

 ### clean(boolean shouldCleanAll) -\> Set\<EnclaveID\> RemovedEnclaveIds
-Gets rid of old enclaves and even of running ones if the arg `shouldCleanAll` is set to `true`
+Destroys enclaves in the Kurtosis engine.

+**Args**
+* `shouldCleanAll`: If set to true, destroys running enclaves in addition to stopped ones.

 **Returns**
-* `enclaveIds`: A set of the removed enclave IDs.
+* `RemovedEnclaveIds`: A set of the removed enclave IDs.

 ---